zeinnicholas/community-guidelines/templates/editor-v4-discussion-template-01.md

 >
 > This is just a preview, and this note will not be part of the final form.

-# 🧪 Editor V4 Discussions form
+# 🧪 Editor V4 Discussion Form
 <br>

 👋 **Welcome, and thank you for helping shape the future of Elementor!**